btisler-DS/dynamic-cross-origin-constraint/README.md

 Under these conditions, a QUERY/RESPOND protocol is the optimal solution.
 The theory predicts this emergence is substrate-independent — appearing in learning agents, stigmergic biological systems, and statistical language models through the same formal signature.

-Theoretical grounding: Puchtel (2026), *AnnA: Adaptive, non-neural Axiom* — intelligence as coherence under pressure.
-Interrogative emergence is the operational manifestation of regulation without command under epistemic uncertainty.
+**External validation:** AnnA (Puchtel, 2026) served as an independent examination frame during experimental development.
+AnnA's diagnostic questions — where does pressure accumulate, does structure persist after strain, is coherence structural or reactive — were answered by the results without having been designed into the harness.
+This convergence is noted, but AnnA does not ground the Δ-variable claim.
+The preregistration reflects the independent theoretical basis.

 Related work: Busemeyer & Bruza (quantum cognition formalisms), Friston (Free Energy Principle), Shannon (entropy as information).
-This project works in that tradition: the energetic formalism describes behavior accurately; the physical claim is held separately and remains open.

 ---

 ## Original Development Repository